-Fairmont State University’s College of Science and Technology will host the fifth annual Engineering and Science Challenge on Friday, Sept.
-21.
+The Fairmont State University College of Science and Technology will host the West Virginia VEX Robotics Competition State Tournament on Saturday, Feb.
+27.

 Forty-eight middle and high school teams from across the state are expected to attend the event, which will take place at the Falcon Center and will be open to the public from 1 to 5 p.m.
 Saturday, Feb.
 27.

 The North Central West Virginia Regional Science and Engineering Fair is now accepting registrations.

 Students in grades six through 12 from Barbour, Doddridge, Gilmer, Harrison, Lewis, Marion, Monongalia, Preston, Randolph, Taylor, Tucker and Upshur counties are encouraged to enter.
 The fair will be held Feb.
 27, 2016, on the Fairmont State University main campus in Fairmont.

 Fairmont State University is meeting the challenge of educating professionals in a variety of fields including architecture, criminal justice, business and multiple areas within the field of education.
 Many fields that once employed graduates with bachelor’s degrees now prefer to hire those with master’s degrees.
 Choosing to pursue a master’s degree program at FSU represents a commitment to excellence, personal growth and lifelong learning.

 The 2014 RESA 7 Science Bowl will take place on Thursday, Dec.
 10, in the Engineering Technology Building on the main Fairmont State University campus.
 The competition is hosted and sponsored in collaboration with RESA 7; Fairmont State University; and the U.S. Department of Energy, National Energy Technology Laboratory.